LightNetDev/BigNet/README.md

 # BigNet

-This project demonstrates a LightNet that is running with 10,000 media items.
+This LightNet library showcases 10,000 media items in action.

 View it online on https://bignet.pages.dev